 Add to a blender the squash, broth and cooked onion mixture and puree until smooth.
 Season with salt and pepper.

 Cook the pasta in a large pot of boiling salted water until al dente.
 Reserve 1/4 cup of cooking liquid.

 Combine the cooked pasta, squash puree, 1/4 cup of cooking liquid to the skillet, cook and toss over medium heat until the pasta is coated.
-Mix in the grated parmesan, bacon and parsley, and more freshly grated pepper.
-Top with the parmesan shavings.
+Mix in the grated vegan parmesan, plant-based bacon and parsley, and more freshly grated pepper.
+Top with the vegan parmesan shavings.
 Serve